-Exclusively Online Education - Except for our new Aspen University pre-licensure BSN hybrid (online/on-campus) nursing program and USU's hybrid (online/on-campus) FNP and International MBA programs, we have designed our courses and programs specifically for online delivery, and we recruit and train faculty for online instruction.
-We provide students the flexibility to study and interact at times that suits their schedules.
+Emphasis on Online Education - Except for our Aspen University pre-licensure BSN hybrid (online/on-campus) nursing program and USU's hybrid (online/on-campus) MSN-FNP and International MBA programs, we have designed our courses and programs exclusively for online delivery, and we recruit and train faculty for online instruction.
+We provide students the flexibility to study and interact at times that suit their schedules.
 We design our online sessions and materials to be interactive, dynamic and user friendly.